msz/trellis/README.md

 ```

 ### The ModelProvider
-LazyAPI uses a `ModelProvider` class that builds on the `IDB` interface.
+Trellis uses a `ModelProvider` class that builds on the `IDB` interface.
 It is used to query the database and retrieve appropriate models or to create new ones.
 Its constructor
 ```
 public ModelProvider(IDB db, IDictionary<Type, string> collectionNameDict)
 ```